jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Adds multiple Classes and their associated fields to be excluded from the written JSON.

 ### Non-Standard Accessors
-This option allows you set accessors (used when writing JSON) that access properties from objects, where the method name does not follow a standard setter/getter property name.
-For example, on `java.time.Instance`, to get the `second` field, the accessor method is `getEpochSecond().`
+This option allows you set accessors (used when writing JSON) that access properties from source Java objects, where the method name does not follow a standard setter/getter property name.
+For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().`
->#### `WriteOptionsBuilder`addNonStandardMapping(`Class, String fieldName, String methodName`)
+>#### `WriteOptionsBuilder`addNonStandardAccessor(`Class, String fieldName, String methodName`)
 >- [ ] Add another field and non-standard method to the Class's list of non-standard accessors.
 For the example above, use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").`

+### Field Filters
+These options allows you add/remove FieldFilters (your own derived implementation) to/from the field filter chain.
+Each filter in the filter chain is presented the reflected field and can return true to exclude a field.
+This works well when filter a field by a characteristic of a field as opposed to its name.
+For example, you could exclude fields by field characteristics such as transient, final, volatile, etc.  See existing EnumFieldFilter or StaticFieldFilter.
+>#### `WriteOptionsBuilder`addFieldFilter(`FieldFilter filter`)
+>- [ ] Add a field filter to the field filter chain.
+>#### `WriteOptionsBuilder`removeFieldFilter(`FieldFilter filter`)
+>- [ ] Remove a field filter from the field filter chain.

 ### java.util.Date and java.sql.Date format
 This feature allows you to control the format for`java.util.Date and java.sql.Date`fields.
 The default output format